 Unsolved murders mean that out there, a murderer who walks free.
-Sometimes, the murderers walk free because the system is rigged in their favor.

 7. Mercy Keino

 What promised to be a night of fun and debauchery on June 17th, 2011 for Mercy Keino ended tragically.
 Her disfigured body was found on Waiyaki Way the next morning.
 Her head was smashed in and she had multiple fractures and bruises.
 At 6:30 pm the day before, Mercy and her cousin had arrived at Wasini Apartments on Church Road, Westlands.
 A resident, Maurice Mihango, was hosting a high-profile house party that included among others, then Juja MP William Kabogo.

 Mercy, a light drinker, unwisely settled on a wine and whisky cocktail.
 As the alcohol kicked in, she became rowdy, broke glasses, and disturbed the party.
 She was ejected but stormed back in, this time incurring the wrath of the politician.
 He slapped her, and then she was carried outside by his bodyguards.
 When she was ejected again, she ran towards Waiyaki Way.
 That is the last time anyone ever saw her alive.